raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### exercises

 Here are a few things to can work out for yourself before moving on.
-Recall that a graph is a collection of nodes and/or `Empty` where all nodes in teh graph are directly or indirectly
+(Recall that a graph is a collection of nodes and/or `Empty` where all nodes in the graph are directly or indirectly connected via their links.)

 - Can a graph contain more than one `Empty`?
 - Can a graph contain more than one cycle?